 From our first ride it looks a fairly well-put together machine, though some of the chassis components (such as brake calipers and rear shocks) you’d probably rate closer to the budget end of the spectrum.

 Our Yamaha Tricity 300 owners reviews show very positive comments so far.

 Value vs rivalsNext up: Equipment

 Well, it depends on what you consider to be a rival to the Tricity 300.
-Its 2020 on-the-road price is £7547, which is a whopping two grand more than an Xmax 300 (with which it shares pretty much everything from the seat backwards).
+The 2021 on-the-road Yamaha Tricity 300 price is £7799, which is a whopping two grand more than an Xmax 300 (with which it shares pretty much everything from the seat backwards).
 Compared to other 300cc bikes it’s a lot of money.
 But comparing it to other 300cc bikes is sort of missing the point: without a bike licence, the Tricity’s target customer probably won’t be looking at 300cc bikes anyway.